matn7/Google-Platform-Notes/flashcard/Microservices.md

 The default profile is always active.
 Spring Boot loads all properties in 'application.properties' into the default profile.
 We can create another profiles by creating property files like 'application_prod.properties' or 'application_qa.profiles'.
-We can activate a specific profile using 'spring.profiles.active' property like 'sping.profiles.active=prod'.
+We can activate a specific profile using 'spring.profiles.active' property like 'spring.profiles.active=prod'.

 An important point to consider is that once an application is built and packaged, it should not be modified.
 If any configuration changes are required, such as updating credentials or database handles, they should be made externally.